-If you are looking to put the sunrise into a Tequila Sunrise or the gust into your Hurricane, then you can’t do either without the aid of a good Grenadine Strup.
+If you want to put the sunrise into a Tequila Sunrise or the gust into your Hurricane, you simply can’t do either without the aid of a good Grenadine Strup.

-Now before you run screaming due to the memories of dark red, highly sugared, commercial grenadine that was really little more than red food colouring and sweetener, we want to point out it doesn’t have to be that way.
+Now before you run screaming due to the memories of bright red, highly sugared, commercial grenadine (that was really little more than red food colouring and sweetener), we want to point out it doesn’t have to be that way.

-Real grenadine is pomegranate syrup, so it is meant to be made with pomegranate juice, a little sugar and a couple of dashes of rosewater.
+Real Grenadine Syrup is actually Pomegranate Syrup, so it is meant to be made with pomegranate juice, a little sugar and a couple of dashes of rosewater.
 Colouring and flavouring should have no place.

-If you are juicing the pomegranates yourself, it’s handy to know that one pomegranate will yield about a cup of juice.
-Alternatively, if you are buying the pomegranate juice try to get 100% pomegranate juice and not a concentrate .
-If you have to buy a blend, then a cranberry pomegranate juice blend will give the best results.
+If you are juicing the Pomegranates yourself, it’s handy to know that one pomegranate will yield about a cup of juice.
+Alternatively, if you are buying Pomegranate Juice try to get 100% pomegranate juice and not a concentrate.
+If you have to buy a blend, then a Cranberry-Pomegranate Juice blend will give the best results.

-This grenadine recipe makes about 1 1/2 cups, or around 12 ounces.
+This grenadine recipe makes about 1 1/2 cups, or around 12 ounces of Syrup.
 Most drink recipes use about 1/2 to 1 ounce at a time, so you should be able to get between 12 and 24 drinks from a single batch.

 The grenadine will last up to 3 weeks in the refrigerator.
 If you feel you might not be able to use all of that in the time, halve or adjust the recipe.

-If you can’t find orange flower water (depending on where you are, it may not be a common ingredient—you can use orange or lemon peels instead.
-Simply add citrus peels to the boiling pomegranate juice and sugar.
+If you can’t find orange flower water (depending on where you are, it may not be a common ingredient), you can use orange or lemon peels instead.
+Simply add citrus peels to the boiling Pomegranate Juice and sugar before straining.